krigjo25/C/Arrays/Readability/README.md

 Implements a CS program to calculate the average reading rate, by using the formula of Coleman Liau.

-Originally this project was created as an assignment at xCS50
+Originally this project was created as an assignment at xCS50 - Introduction to Computer Science.

 ##  Math formula